justinethier/cyclone/docs/User-Manual.md

     (include-c-header "<stdio.h>")

 By default this will generate an `#include` preprocessor directive with the name of the header file in double quotes.
 However, if `include-c-header` is passed a text string with angle brackets (EG: `"<stdio.h>"`), the generated C code will use angle brackets instead.

+## Linking to a C Library

+A Cyclone library may use the `c-linker-options` expression to instruct the compiler to include linker options when building an executable.
+For example:

+    (define-library (cyclone curl)
+      (include-c-header "<curl/curl.h>")
+      (export curl-version)
+      (c-linker-options "-lcurl")

 # Licensing
 Cyclone is available under the [MIT license](http://www.opensource.org/licenses/mit-license.php).